esa-prl/simple_rover_locomotion/README.md

 ### simple_rover_locomotion_node

 Inherited from `locomotion_mode.hpp` base class.
-Computes the steering joint positions and the driving joint velocities given a robot model and a desired rover velocitiy.
+Computes the steering joint positions and the driving joint velocities given a robot model and a desired rover velocity.

 #### Subscribed Topics